 Although those lists of Greek islands that better fit you depending on your travel persona are indicative, they’re also full-proof and will have you thanking us not long after you’ve reached one of their ports!

 Greek island holidays are an absolute fantasy.
-By choosing the Ionian Islands, you will feel the strong Venetian influence, while if you visit the Cyclades, you will be overwhelmed by the classic traditional style that prevails everywhere in the atmosphere.
-If you really want to spend your holidays in the Greek islands, you have many options.
+By choosing the Ionian Islands, you will feel the strong Venetian influence, while if you visit the Cyclades islands, you will be overwhelmed by the classic traditional style that prevails everywhere in the atmosphere.
+If you really want to spend your holidays in the Greek islands and put together an unforgettable itinerary, you have many options.
+And if you're still indecisive regarding where to go, you can indulge in an island-hopping itinerary that will take you around the best destinations!

-Wherever you go you will find what you are looking for because all the islands offer something for everyone, even the most demanding visitors.
+If Athens is not all you want to see during your vacation in Greece and an Athens private walking tour will not suffice, we've got you covered.
+Wherever you go, you will find what you are looking for because all the islands offer something for everyone, even the most demanding visitors.
 Rest assured that these holidays will be unforgettable.
-No matter what the question is, the answer is always the Greek islands!
+No matter what the question is, the answer is always the Greek islands and the number of ferry tickets issued every year testify to that!